 For more information regarding NPs prescribing buprenorphine-containing products, please visit the behavioral health provider page.

-For information on physician assistants and oral health providers, please use the practitioner links below the map.
+For information on behavioral health providers, oral health providers and physician assistants, please use the practitioner links below the map.